 Working with Cyclus in on your machine¶

-For this tutorial, Cyclus has been installed natively so it can be run from either the IPython notebook or in the command prompt:
+For this tutorial, Cyclus has been installed on your local machine so it can be run from either the IPython notebook or in the command prompt:

 Brief Introduction to Jupyter Notebook¶